Updated: January 9, 2025

 • The residency requirements for the D7 Visa: When the residency card is first issued, it is valid for two years.
 During this time, permit holders cannot leave the country for six consecutive months or eight months in total during the two-year period.
 When the D7 Visa is renewed, the new residency card will come with a validity of three years.
 Permit holders cannot leave the country for six consecutive months or eight months in total during the three-year period.

-The most popular option for digital nomads who are planning to work remotely in Portugal and search for accommodation is Airbnb.
-With the accommodation options from Airbnb, you can have your own place where you can cook, live and work independently.
+The most popular option for digital nomads and expats in Portugal who are planning to work remotely to search for short-term accommodation is Airbnb.
+However, if you are planning to stay for longer than a few months, this can get pricey.
 Try to be specific in your search and add some filters for the places that have desks and work chairs.

 There is another alternative to Airbnb, which is NomadX.
 This is a start-up based in Portugal, intended mainly for digital nomads.
 You can arrange short and long-term accommodation through this service.
 It is focused more on areas like Lisbon and Porto, as well as some surf and beach towns between these cities.
-Also, you can find prices lower than they are on Airbnb.
-You can also be in more direct contact with renters.
-If you’re considering moving to Lisbon, check out what you should know about it.
+If you’re considering moving to Lisbon or any other city in Portugal long term, purchasing property is a sound investment that could save you money in the long run.

 In addition to the options mentioned above, you can always go old school and book hotels or hostels, if you find that they suit your budget and requirements for working.
 You can use Booking.com for this category of accommodation search.